 “We deep fry our hotdogs and then roll them on the grill, crisp, and put them on a fresh toasted, grilled roll,” says Jeffrey McFadden, co-owner of Mr. Mac’s Canteen (in a now dead link from the Courant.)

 And so, as I near the end of this epic multi-year Roadfood hotdog battle/journey, I figured hey, what’s another “deep-fried in oil hotdog or two?”
-And oh, why don’t you find Mr. Mac folks dump on a bunch of your famous hot chili while we’re at it?
+And oh, why don’t you fine Mr. Mac folks dump on a bunch of your famous hot chili while we’re at it?
 Thanks.

 At the time of this writing, I believe I have only ONE more hotdog to eat from this list – a list of 16 hotdogs from around the state.
-(Though 3 places closed before I could get to them).
-I say “believe” because I’m not sure the transient Top Dog stand in Portland is still operational.
+(Three places closed before I could get to them).

 Monroe has two – TWO – hotdogs on the Roadfood list.
 TWO!
 Monroe is not an easy town to get to either, no matter where you’re coming from.
 But I planned a morning of hiking with Damian, followed by lunch at this place and then some other stuff later.
 The drive down route 25 from Newtown’s center is only about 8 minutes.